miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/GitHubDoc.md

 The goals of the development team are to:

 - Plan and complete weekly sprint user stories and tasks.
-- Write and revise code to create Linear Regression Pro’s features.
+- Write and revise code to create TrendLine’s features.
 - Update the technical writer with new information as needed.
 - Participate in weekly sprint retrospectives.

 The goals of the technical writer are to:

-- Get weekly updates about Linear Regression Pro from the development team.
+- Get weekly updates about TrendLine from the development team.
-- Understand Linear Regression Pro’s existing and new features.
+- Understand TrendLine’s existing and new features.
-- Create clear documentation that aligns with the Linear Regression Pro.
+- Create clear documentation that aligns with the TrendLine.
 - Participate in weekly sprint retrospectives.

 Table 1 shows the project tools that are used.